 Unreliable QUIC datagrams can also be used to implement an IP packet tunnel over QUIC, such as for a Virtual Private Network (VPN).
-Internet-layer tunneling protocols generally require a reliable and authenticated handshake, followed by unreliable secure transmission of IP packets.
-This can, for example, require a TLS connection for the control data, and DTLS for tunneling IP packets.
-A single QUIC connection could support both parts with the use of unreliable datagrams.
+Internet-layer tunneling protocols generally require a reliable and authenticated handshake followed by unreliable secure transmission of IP packets.
+This can, for example, require a TLS connection for the control data and DTLS for tunneling IP packets.
+A single QUIC connection could support both parts with the use of unreliable datagrams in addition to reliable streams.